ImperdibleSoft/ngConsole/README.md

 * action: The function that's gonna be executed.

 # Params
-If you wanna use params, you have to declare the 'action' function like this <code>function(params){ whatever(); }</code>
+If you want to use params, you have to declare the 'action' function like this <code>function(params){ whatever(); }</code>
-It's very important to use this param.
-This is the way ngConsole can use params.
+It's very important to use this <code>params</code>, because this is the way ngConsole can use params.

-On our live example, our custom command <code>say</code> accepts params, so if you execute <code>say something</code>, it's going to prompt you "something".
+In our live example, our custom command <code>say</code> accepts params, so if you execute <code>say something</code>, it's going to prompt you "something".

-Of course, you can play with your params like you want, inside the "action" function
+Of course, you can play with your params like you want, inside the "action" function.